shazadabu/prep-repo/readme.md

 # Test
-Final repo will be published after issue of licensing
+Final repo will be published after issue of licensing.
+#### Change 1